Authentic Lessons for 21st Century Learning

 Engage

-• If Triangle DEF is a right triangle, with angle F being the right angle, and side d=15 and side e=20, how do you think you could figure out the length of side f?
+1. If Triangle DEF is a right triangle, with angle F being the right angle, side d = 15, and side e = 20, how do you think you could figure out the length of side f?

-Give students approximately five minutes to write (this will feel like a long time).
-While they are writing, pass out an envelope to each student.
+While students are writing, pass out an envelope to each student and monitor progress.
 If students are struggling, remind them that these are just educated guesses and they will be able to come back to their answers later.

 Explore

-3. Using Cheez-Its®, line the perimeter (outside edge) of the right triangle.
-(Note: the crackers should fit almost perfectly along the outside edges.
-See Fig. 1 below.)
+1. Using Cheez-It crackers, line the perimeter (outside edge) of the right triangle.
+(Note: the crackers should fit almost perfectly along the outside edges.)

-4. Using the rest of the Cheez-Its, build perfect squares outward from each side of the triangle.
-The perimeter will be one side of each perfect square.
-(See Fig. 2 below.)
-(Note: If needed, provide students an example: "If a side is 7 Cheez-Its® long, then build a 7 by 7 square along that edge of the triangle.
-Cheez-Its® will be touching but not overlapping.")
+2. Using the rest of the crackers, build squares outward from each side of the triangle.
+The length of each triangle side becomes the side length of the square you build.
+(Note: If needed, provide students with an example: "If a side is 7 Cheez-Its long, then build a 7 by 7 square along that edge of the triangle.
+Cheez-It crackers will be touching but not overlapping.")

-5. Once the perfect squares are built on all sides of the right triangle, take the Cheez-Its® from the two sides forming the right angle (sides a and b) and begin stacking these on top of the Cheez-Its® that form the square on the longest side, opposite the right angle (side c).
-(Note: Stack only one Cheez-It® on top of each of the existing Cheez-Its® on side c.
-See Fig. 3 and Fig. 4 below.)
+1. Once the squares are built on all sides of the right triangle, take the Cheez-Its from the two sides forming the right angle (sides a and b) and begin stacking those on top of the Cheez-It crackers that form the square on the longest side, opposite the right angle (side c).
+(Note: Stack only one Cheez-It on top of each of the existing Cheez-It crackers on side c.)

 Explain